peterhuene/azure-functions-rs/examples/queue/README.md

 # Example Queue Triggered Azure Function

-This package is an example of a simple queue-triggered Azure Function.
+This project is an example of a simple queue-triggered Azure Function.

 ## Example function implementations